-Trataka means “gaze” in Sanskrit and while the practice may appear passive, it’s alchemical, enhancing one’s ability to dissolve distractions and cultivate clarity over time.
+Trataka means “gaze” in Sanskrit and while the practice may appear passive, the central point of focus enhances one’s ability to dissolve distractions and cultivate clarity over time.
 The Hatha Yoga Pradipika defines the ritual as “looking intently with an unwavering gaze at a small point until tears are shed.”

 In the subtle body, the eyes are the windows to our souls, and in the physical body, they’re the most complex of all the organs.
 Nearly half the brain is dedicated to vision, evidence for the connection between focusing your gaze and quieting your mind.